 Of course not.
 That’s not how people work.
 People have their ups and downs, good moods and bad.
 And it’s an unfortunate part of human nature that negative thoughts are frequently easier than positive ones, and many scientists and doctors believe we’re wired that way.
 Body positivity is therefore too often nothing more than frustrating.
 It leads to feeling fake, like you’re lying to yourself all the time.
 And that can lead to a backlash of increased negativity.

 A much healthier, more realistic approach is body neutrality.
 This is a view that rejects both extremes: no false positivity, no diet-culture-inspired negativity.
 Body neutrality means seeing your body as it is, realistically, and accepting it as it is.
-It means not seeing your deviations from the “perfect” body as flaws.
-It means being able to work to improve your body in some way or leaving it as is, and being OK with either choice.
-It means thinking about your body rationally and with a level head, not emotionally.
-It means learning how to listen to your body and what it needs, rather than the strident voice of diet culture.
+It means refraining from viewing your deviations from the “perfect” body as flaws.
+You can choose to work on improving your body or leave it as is, being content with either decision.
+This involves approaching your body rationally, not emotionally, and learning to listen to its needs rather than the dictates of diet culture.

 The Mindful Shifts Pathway

 The key to making these changes, to achieving body neutrality, likely is found in changing your self-talk.
 And one of the biggest changes you need to make to your self-talk is to recognize Body Checking.
 Once you recognize Body Checking in your daily life, both that which you feel from other people, and, that which you do to other people.
 Stop reinforcing the validity of these ridiculous standards of diet culture.

 Reframe those thoughts into a question – where did I first learn this way of judging?
 Was it a parent, a friend in grade school or college, a colleague at work?
 Write down your answers.
 By asking a question, you can get curious about the root of your thinking, so you can find acceptance and understanding, which is a powerful tool in shifting your self-talk.